About Holywell School.

 The first stage of expansion took place in the Summer of 2014 with the creation of a new library and school hall, together with a meeting room for parent visits.
-A new three-classroom block was also created and, at the same time, a series of internal walls were taken down to create a stunning new music facility – doubling the size of the main teaching area and created two new music practice rooms.
+A new three-classroom block was also created and, at the same time, a series of internal walls were taken down to create a new music facility – doubling the size of the main teaching area and creating two new music practice rooms.

 The Holywell Ethos.